spack/spack/lib/spack/docs/workflows.rst

 In the script above, each ``spack module loads`` command generates a *single* ``module load`` line.
-Transitive dependencies do not usually need to be load, only modules the user needs in in ``$PATH``.
+Transitive dependencies do not usually need to be loaded, only modules the user needs in in ``$PATH``.
 This is because Spack builds binaries with RPATH.
 Spack's RPATH policy has some nice features:

- 1. Modules for multiple inconsistent applications may be loaded simultaneously.
+#.
+Modules for multiple inconsistent applications may be loaded
+   simultaneously.
 In the above example (Multiple Applications), package A and package B can coexist together in the user's $PATH, even though they use different MPIs.

- 2. RPATH eliminates a whole class of strange errors that can happen in non-RPATH binaries when the wrong ``LD_LIBRARY_PATH`` is loaded.
+#.
+RPATH eliminates a whole class of strange errors that can happen
+   in non-RPATH binaries when the wrong ``LD_LIBRARY_PATH`` is loaded.

- 3. Recursive module systems such as LMod are not necessary.
+#.
+Recursive module systems such as LMod are not necessary.

- 4. Modules are not needed at all to execute binaries.
-If a path to a binary is known, it may be executed.
+#.
+Modules are not needed at all to execute binaries.
+If a path to a
+   binary is known, it may be executed.
 For example, the path for a Spack-built compiler can be given to an IDE without requiring the IDE to load that compiler's module.

 Unfortunately, Spack's RPATH support does not work in all case.
 For example:

- 1. Software comes in many forms --- not just compiled ELF binaries, but also as interpreted code in Python, R, JVM bytecode, etc.
+#.
+Software comes in many forms --- not just compiled ELF binaries,
+   but also as interpreted code in Python, R, JVM bytecode, etc.
    Those systems almost universally use an environment variable analogous to ``LD_LIBRARY_PATH`` to dynamically load libraries.

- 2. Although Spack generally builds binaries with RPATH, it does not currently do so for compiled Python extensions (for example, ``py-numpy``).
-Any libraries that these extensions depend on (``openblas`` in this case, for example) must be specified in the ``LD_LIBRARY_PATH``.`
+#.
+Although Spack generally builds binaries with RPATH, it does not
+   currently do so for compiled Python extensions (for example, ``py-numpy``).
+Any libraries that these extensions depend on (``blas`` in this case, for example) must be specified in the ``LD_LIBRARY_PATH``.`

- 3. In some cases, Spack-generated binaries end up without a functional RPATH for no discernible reason.
+#.
+In some cases, Spack-generated binaries end up without a
+   functional RPATH for no discernible reason.

 In cases where RPATH support doesn't make things "just work," it can be necessary to load a module's dependencies as well as the module itself.
 This is done by adding the ``--dependencies`` flag to the ``spack module loads`` command.
-For example, the following line, added to the script above, would be used to load Numpy, along with core Python, Setup Tools and a number of other packages:
+For example, the following line, added to the script above, would be used to load SciPy, along with Numpy, core Python, BLAS/LAPACK and anything else needed:

 .. code-block:: sh

-    \$FIND --dependencies py-numpy
+   spack module loads --dependencies py-scipy

 ^^^^^^^^^^^^^^^^^^
 Extension Packages